whatmakeart/whatmakeart.github.io/content/about.md

 title: About
 ---

 What?
 Make Art is a repository of art making videos, tutorials and art making faq's.
-Tutorials cover a wide range of topics including making electronic art, digital art, Photoshop, Technical Drawing, Illustrator, After Effects, Adobe Premiere, 3d Modeling, 3d Printing, Animation, Maya, Fusion 360 and more.
+Tutorials cover a wide range of topics including [making](/making/), electronic art, digital art, Photoshop, Technical Drawing, Illustrator, After Effects, Adobe Premiere, 3d Modeling, 3d Printing, Animation, Maya, Fusion 360 and more.

 Art making tutorial videos start from a beginner level an progress to more advanced topics.
 What art do you want to make?